 They are great for allowing several people to access the same content.
-You can use them to create your own cloud storage, so others can read and write to the same place.
+You can use a NAS system to create your own cloud storage, so others can read and write to the same place.

 USB or Thunderbolt?

 The way your storage device connects to your computer is also important.
-It is difficult to know which is best when you have many different interfaces to choose from.
+It’s difficult to know which is best when choosing between many different interfaces.

 The problem is that they all work at different speeds.
-USB 2.0 has an average of 60MB/s, where at USB 3.0 reaches speeds over 10 times bigger.
+USB 2.0 has an average of 60MB per second, whereas USB 3.0 reaches speeds over ten times faster.

-USB 3.1 and 3.2 connectors can transfer files at an alarming speed of between 1.25GB/s and 2.5GB/s.
+USB 3.1 and 3.2 connectors can transfer files at an alarming speed of between 1.25GB and 2.5GB per second.
 This fills the gap of increasingly larger sizes.

 The ports for USB types are usually the same, with a few exceptions.
-But, if you use a lower USB cable in a higher USB port, the cable is what denotes the transfer rate.
+But, if you use a lower USB cable in a higher USB port, the cable determines the transfer rate.

-If you have the chance to use a Thunderbolt cable, then use it.
+If you have the chance to use a Thunderbolt cable, use it.
 But you need to make sure that your computer and storage device can support it.
-Otherwise, you don’t get the transfer speed you wish.
+Otherwise, you don’t get the transfer speed you want.

 Portable or Static?